-When a course is repeated, unless otherwise stated, the attempt associated with the highest grade points and credit hours earned will be used in computing the grade point average.
+When a course is repeated, the last grade points and credit hours earned replace the previous grade points and credit hours in computing the grade point average.

 Transfer Students

 Courses that transfer students took at previous institutions prior to attending Regent are counted in the number of hours successfully completed and the credit hours attempted.
 The grades earned in these hours do not appear in the GPA calculation, per the university's academic policy.